Salomon Agile Review

 Breathability and Venting

 The Agile is one solid piece of ripstop nylon.
 It has vents along the shoulders and upper back to allow for airflow.
-Unless you are getting a strong headwind the vents to perform as well as we would like.
-For comparison, wearing the Outdoor Research Boost, you can feel the moisture being evaporated from your body.
+Unless you are getting a strong headwind, the vents don't perform as well as we would like.
 Wearing the Agile you get the sense that if you don't titrate your output, you will be overwhelmed with moisture inside the jacket.
-The Patagonia Houdini Pullover has similar characteristics as the Agile but breathes and performs better in many other categories.

 In the end, the Agile had less than adequate venting for aerobic activity but more than adequate for walking, or even walking fast.
-If breathability and venting are a top priority, which they should be, the Agile will need some tweaks to the design before it can be a contender with breathable jackets such as the OR Boost or the Arc'teryx Incendo.
+If breathability and venting are a top priority, which they should be, the Agile will need some tweaks to the design before it can be a contender with breathable jackets such as the Arc'teryx Incendo.

 The Agile, earning 5/10 for weather resistance, had a similar DWR infused nylon that most of the jackets we tested utilized.
 Within the first mile of running in moderate rainfall, we stayed dry inside the jacket.
 Once we hit mile three things started to go downhill for the Agile and for us, since we were inside the Agile.
 Water started to permeate the nylon and the resulting two miles were difficult.
 The jacket continued to take on water and we went from a pleasant dry run to a cold and wet remaining few miles home.

 On days when the rain was intermittent and the Agile had time to dry, its performance was adequate.
 When we compare the Agile to a jacket such as the Arc'teryx Incendo the weather proofing inadequacies are more apparent.
 The Incendo does a fantastic job and shedding water and keeping the runner dry.
-The Agile with its chunky seams, allows water in quicker, and dries slower.
+With its chunky seams, the Agile allows water in quicker and dries slower.

 Comfort and Mobility